 What enables some businesses to weather the changing economic climate and the cold wind of market forces, while others wither?
-The most successful grow income and budgets steadily, while the weakest are left with diminishing income and budgets.
+The most successful grow income and budgets steadily, while the weakest experience diminishing income and budgets.
 Or none at all.
 Just as Darwin observed, the fittest survive or thrive, and the weak die.
-While research by Jim Collins and Jerry Porras (1) revealed the benefit of an ambitious, engaging business goal and vision, the role of marketing has received less attention.
+While research by Jim Collins and Jerry Porras (1) revealed the benefit of an ambitious, engaging business strategy, however, the role of marketing has received less attention.

 Business success factors

-Business strategy, and marketing, were first recognised as important in the middle of the twentieth century.
+Business strategy and marketing were first recognised as important in the middle of the twentieth century.

-Marketing is a success factor
+Marketing is a business success factor

 The effects of marketing communication campaigns are well documented.
-However, some show positive results, some negative.
-Though it is hard to find empirical evidence to prove how or what aspects of marketing drive business success.
+Some show positive results, yet some, negative.
+Though it is difficult to find empirical evidence to prove how or what aspects of marketing drive business success.
 Or explain what businesses should do strategically.
-So we’ve done some research.
-This article attempts to unearth ‘hard’ evidence on what really works.
+So we’ve done some research and thus, here, we summarise some ‘hard’ evidence to spotlight the role of marketing.

 In 2006 Booz & Company (2) identified that businesses with ‘healthy marketing DNA’ were almost 60% more profitable than their competitors.
-Also that those with ‘super DNA’, some 9% of the sample, were 20% more likely to show superior growth.
+Further, that those with ‘super DNA’, some 9% of the sample, were 20% more likely to show superior growth.
 But what is ‘healthy marketing DNA’ and how can it be ‘bottled’?

 1. Ability to measure contribution to business growth

-It is disappointing that many organisations continue to hire marketers with lots of experience in a business sector and then only rely on them to make judgement calls on what to do and where to invest.
-This contributes to the perception that marketers are ‘fluffy’.
-It also compounds the view that they are unworthy of a seat at the board-room table.
-While a challenge, successful business development requires sophisticated measurement and modeling to link marketing activities to sales and profitability.
+Many organisations hire marketers with lots of experience in a business sector and then rely on them to ‘judge’ what to do and where to invest.
+This compounds a perception that marketers are ‘fluffy’.
+It also compounds that they are unworthy of a seat at the board-room table.

-In some organisations marketing operates solely as a communication or promotion department.
-In others, as a management ‘gopher’, responsible for tactical initiatives, and reactive to management demands.
-Organisations with marketing functions that work closely with the CEO, work across the organisation, and assume broader strategic responsibility, are more successful.
-Their roles include business analysis and development, product innovation, and approving large investments.
-By grasping customer insights quickly, and communicating and making decisions based on those insights across organisation boundaries, helps fuel success.
-In other words, better engaging management and employees, also enables out-performance.
+Organisations with marketing teams structured to work closely with the CEO, across the organisation, and also assume broader strategic responsibility, are more successful.
+Their roles include business analysis and development, product innovation, and also approving large investments.
+Also gathering customer insights and communicating and making decisions based on those insights across organisation boundaries.
+By better and more quickly engaging management and employees also drives out-performance.

 So what to do?
 Unlike the DNA of living organisms, organisational DNA can change.
-So start your business strategy process by understanding where the business and marketing capability is now, and should be in the future.
-From The Marketing Directors’ research (7), there are just 14 executive marketing directors on the main boards of the UK FTSE 100 companies.
-This suggests that the role of marketing is relatively unimportant in 86 of those companies, or that competition is benign.
-Yet the ability and role of marketing to drive business growth is widely misunderstood.
-Thus the onus is on marketers to explain what marketing is and does to drive business growth.
+So start your business strategy process by understanding where the business and marketing capability is now.
+Then where it should be in the future.
+From The Marketing Directors’ research (5), there are just 14 executive marketing directors on the main boards of the UK FTSE 100 companies.
+This therefore suggests that the role of marketing is relatively unimportant in 86 of those companies.
+Or that competition is benign.

-(1) Porras Jerry and Collins Jim I, Built to Last, 1994.
-Based on research and analysis of pairs of companies in 18 industries.
+(1) Porras Jerry and Collins Jim I, Built to Last, 1994, based on research and analysis of pairs of companies in 18 industries.